optimove-tech/Web-SDK-Integration-Guide-V1/Web SDK Tech Flows/readme.md

 1. Optimove Product Integration team configures the new use case event(s) according to client's priority
 2. Optimove Product Integration team creates a new web configuration (aka, webconfig) version
 3. Optimove Product Integration team sends new webconfig version to client
 	- **Note**: Each new/modified use case(s), you will require to update the webconfig.
-We incrementally increase the version of the webconfig in order to support backward compatibility

 ### Implementation
 1. Client adds the following SDK event(s) to their website or tag manager (e.g. GTM) using the following SDK functions:
 	- [reportEvent()](https://github.com/optimove-tech/Web-SDK-Integration-Guide#custom-events) and/or [registerUser()](https://github.com/optimove-tech/Web-SDK-Integration-Guide#record-user-email)
 	- see [eCommerce use case code snippets](https://github.com/optimove-tech/Web-SDK-Integration-Guide/tree/master/eComm-Use-Cases-Code-Snippets)
-2. Client points the webconfig to the SDK staging environment `yourconfigname.1.0.x-stg`
+2. Client points the webconfig to the SDK staging environment `yourconfigname.1.0.x-stg`, by adding "env=stg" url parameter to src tag
 3. Client provides Optimove Product Integration team with staging/testing environment web URL where the event(s) was implemented in

 ### Testing